Updated: 12th April 2021

 Every device (camera, monitor, printer…) has its own colour characteristics, including colour space, white point and tone (gamma) curve.
 Almost every device is different.
 If you take an image from one device and send the RGB data to another device, the colour, white point, and tone curve will almost certainly be wrong for the receiving device.
 Colour management is the process of mapping RGB data from one device in order to get the right colours on another device.

 For storage, images are usually converted to standard colour spaces such as sRGB and Adobe RGB.
-You can think of these standard colour spaces as representing standard “virtual devices”.
+You can think of these standard colour spaces as representing standard “virtual output devices”.
 Most real devices will not exactly match any of these standards, so if you do not colour manage (convert to the actual device characteristics) then colours are likely to be inaccurate.

 The previous paragraph is the most important in this document.
 Without colour management, you have no idea whether your camera, editor, monitor, printer etc. are producing correct colour, or whether you have just compensated in one place for errors somewhere else.
+You can get approximately correct colours without colour-management by using only sRGB and a monitor close to sRGB, but it may not always be accurate and consistent.

-Contains the measurements of the characteristics of a device, in order to facilitate colour management.
+A “color profile” contains the measurements of the characteristics of a device, in order to facilitate colour management.
 Main components:

 - The colour space of the device